AtomicTessellator/fhi-vibes/docs/Documentation/cli.md

 Commands:
-  md           run an MD simulation from FILE (default: md.in) phonopy      run a phonopy calculation from FILE (default: phonopy.in) relaxation   run an relaxation from FILE (default: relaxation.in) singlepoint  run singlepoint calculations from FILE (default: aims.in)
+  md           run an MD simulation from FILE (default: md.in) phono3py     Run a phono3py calculation from FILE (default: phono3py.in) phonopy      run a phonopy calculation from FILE (default: phonopy.in) relaxation   run an relaxation from FILE (default: relaxation.in) singlepoint  run singlepoint calculations from FILE (default: aims.in)